visgl/loaders.gl/modules/json/README.md

 This module contains a table loader for the JSON and line delimited JSON formats.

-[loaders.gl](https://loaders.gl/docs) is a collection of framework independent visualization-focused loaders (parsers).
+[loaders.gl](https://loaders.gl/docs) is a collection of framework-independent visualization-focused loaders (parsers).